 The forest product sales program incorporates all activities and expenditures required to grow, harvest, and sell forest products from state trust lands efficiently.
 All timber sales and permits are developed, analyzed, and reviewed in the field by foresters and resource specialists to ensure that sales comply with all applicable laws, policies, and management direction.
 Activities within this program include field layout of timber sales; development of sale prescriptions; MEPA documentation; preparation of sale contracts, prospectuses, and notices; both field and office administration of timber sales; and sale billing and accounting.
 These responsibilities are shared among field foresters, area staff, and bureau staff.

-The Current annual sustained yield from forested trust lands is 53.2 million board feet as determined by the 2004 Sustained Yield Study.
-In FY 2010, 31 timber sales (53.8 million board feet) and 72 timber permits (3.2 million board feet) totaling 57.0 million board feet were sold.
-This sold volume has an estimated stumpage value of $7,059,171 and an additional $1,879,915 in Forest Improvement Fees.
+The Current annual sustained yield from forested trust lands is 57.6 million board feet as determined by the Habitat Conservation Plan EIS.
+In FY 2013, 56.3 million board feet (MBF) was sold through timber sales and permits.
+This sold volume has an estimated stumpage value of $10,655,704 and an additional $1,272,574 in Forest Improvement Fees.

 The Resource Management Section (RMS) provided technical assistance to field staff in the disciplines of hydrology, soils, geology, fisheries, wildlife, sensitive plants, road engineering, and riparian grazing.
 Technical assistance provided by the section staff includes field reviews, project analysis, Montana Environmental Policy Act (MEPA) document preparation, recommendation and design of mitigation measures and other contract provision, and timber sale document review.
 The RMS also reviews, evaluates, and monitors activities on forested trust lands to ensure compliance with applicable laws, rules, and policies and maintains appropriate levels of resource protection.